MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - [**Product dimension**](/dynamics365/supply-chain/pim/product-dimensions): A customizable attribute for categorizing inventory items by size, color, style, and so on

+### Inventory movements

+Inventory movements is a generic term used to refer to the movement of inventory.
+It includes recording key information about the inventory transfer, such as SKU, quantity being transferred, status, and category.
+In Dynamics 365 Supply Chain Management, a movement journal can be used to add or remove inventory, move inventory from one location or another.
+Once key difference between the inventory movement journal and other types of inventory journals that can be used to update inventory, is that the movement journal lines can have a specific general ledger main account specified.
+This allows you to adjust the financial value of inventory as well as the physical value of the inventory.

+### Inventory transfers

+Inventory transfers refers to the process of moving items from one warehouse to another.
+It involves several steps, including planning the transfer, creating an inventory movement request, delivering items, receiving items, and putting them away.
+In Dynamics 365 Supply Chain Management (SCM), inventory transfers refers to the immediate movement of material between different inventory dimensions.
+SCM supports two types of inventory transfers.

+- **Transfer journals**

+  In-transit inventory isn't tracked, this type of journal can be used to quickly move inventory between locations, warehouses, or even to correct another inventory dimension such as size, color, style, configuration, batch or serial number of the inventory.

+- **Transfer orders**

+  In transit inventory is tracked in a "virtual transit warehouse".
+Transfer orders have headers and lines, can have charges added for freight and handling, and use a picking, shipping, and receiving process to track the issue and receipt of inventory from one physical location to another.

 ### Inventory turnover

 Inventory turnover is a key performance indicator (KPI) that measures the number of times that inventory is sold or used during a specific period.
 In the context of product lifecycle management in Dynamics 365, an understanding of inventory turnover helps optimize stock levels, reduce holding costs, and ensure efficient supply chain operations.